 Mattel 2Q profit falls, Barbie sales slide again

 Toy industry sales have been in slight decline all year, hurt by cautious consumer spending, a video game industry slump and increased demand for electronic gadgets like smartphones and tablets.
-And while Mattel, the largest U.S. toymaker and maker of Monster High dolls and Hot Wheels toys, usually outperforms its rivals, the latest results show it is not immune to industry-wide declines.
+And while Mattel, the largest U.S. toymaker, usually outperforms its rivals, the latest results show it is not immune to industry-wide declines.

-CEO Bryan Stockton said the results reflect an asset impairment charge as well as investments made to help the company grow in the future, including increasing its share repurchase program by $500 million.
+Stockton said the results reflect a $14 million asset impairment charge related to its Polly Pocket line as well as investments made to help the company grow in the future, investing in American Girl stores, and expanding in Russia and China.

 In the April-to-June quarter, Mattel’s net income dropped to $73.3 million, or 21 cents per share.
 That compares with $96.2 million, or 28 cents per share, a year ago.

-Mattel didn’t specify how large the impairment charge was or give a figure that excludes unusual items.
+Mattel didn’t specify what it earned excluding unusual items.
 Analysts expected earnings of 32 cents per share but typically exclude unusual items from the estimates.
-An impairment charge often reflects the reduced value of an asset.

-Revenue for the El Segundo, California, company edged up to $1.17 billion from $1.16 billion as international sales grew.
+Revenue for the El Segundo, Calif., company edged up to $1.17 billion from $1.16 billion as international sales grew.
 Still, this missed Wall Street’s estimate of $1.22 billion.

 North American sales fell 2 percent, while International sales rose 4 percent.

-Sales of Mattel’s Barbie franchise declined for the fourth straight quarter, falling 12 percent.
+Sales of Mattel’s Barbie franchise declined 12 percent in the latest quarter.
 Sales of the company’s other girls brands climbed 23 percent, mostly due to the continued popularity of Monster High products.